 There are many things which can cause vomiting in children.
 Some of the causes, and the other symptoms you may see with them, are described below.

-- Is the most common cause of vomiting and diarrhoea in both adults and children.
+- Also called gastro or tummy bug, it is the most common cause of vomiting and diarrhoea in adults and children.

-- Can be caused by viruses (such as rotavirus), bacteria (such as Campylobacter or E. coli which can cause food poisoning) or parasites (such as giardia).
+- Gastroenteritis can be caused by viruses (such as rotavirus), bacteria (such as Campylobacter or E. coli which can cause food poisoning) or parasites (such as giardia).

 - Read more about gastroenteritis.